NexSabre/scapy_helper/README.md

 # You can add a index to it
 >>> show_diff(Ehter(), second_ether, index=True)
-WARN:: Frame len is not the same
-WARN:: Second row is longer by the 4B

 __ __ ff __ __ ff __ 00 00 00 00 00 __ __ XX XX XX XX | len: 14B
 __ __ fc __ __ fa __ 11 11 11 11 11 __ __ 11 11 00 22 | len: 18B